These classic potato latkes are exactly what you want them to be. Crispy, savory, and deserving of a hefty dollop of sour cream!

 - Pair them with a berry spinach salad for a light lunch or dinner

-- Top them with sour cream and applesauce and serve alongside air fryer pork chops
+- Top them with sour cream and applesauce and serve alongside white fish such as pan seared halibut or baked cod.

 Make-Ahead, Storing, Freezing, & Reheating Tips